flexera-public/policy_templates/compliance/fnms/vms_missing_hostid/README.md

-# FlexNet Manager VMs Missing Host ID
+# ITAM VMs Missing Host ID

 ## What it does

-This policy uses the FlexNet Manager Inventories API to look up virtual machines and raises an incident if any are found without a Host ID assigned to them.
+This policy uses the ITAM Inventories API to look up virtual machines and raises an incident if any are found without a Host ID assigned to them.
 The incident provides a detailed list of the affected machines.

 ## Input Parameters